dgraph-io/dgraph-react-todomvc/README.md

-# TodoMVC app in React with Dgraph as a GraphQL storage layer
+# TodoMVC in React with Dgraph as a GraphQL storage layer

 You can read a step by step walkthrough of how we built this at the [Dgraph Blog](https://blog.dgraph.io/post/building-todo-list-react-dgraph/)